 We found the luggage room attendant who spoke no English.
-I skillfully mimed putting two backpacks into the locker, closing the door, walking away, coming back, opening the door and feigned horror at finding the locker empty.
+I skillfully mimed putting two backpacks into the locker, closing the door, walking away, coming back, opening the door, and feigned horror at finding the locker empty.
 He pointed at his watch.
 We wrote down the time when we put the baggage in.
 He waved his hand impatiently, speaking quickly in Spanish.
-A passerby translated that this attendant wasn’t on shift in the morning and had no idea what happened to our luggage.
+A passerby translated that this attendant wasn’t on the shift in the morning and had no idea what happened to our luggage.
 We stared at him helplessly.

 “Supervisor!” the attendant said and pointed out of the luggage room.

 “Talk to his supervisor,” the kind passerby translated and pointed in the same direction.

 We spent the next ten minutes walking around the train station, asking “Supervisor?” to every person in any kind of uniform until one of them pointed at a closed door.
 As we walked up to the door, a man in a wrinkled suit with a giant ring of keys rushed out and ran right by us.
 We sprinted after him, but luckily for us, he was already heading into the luggage room.

 I explained again what happened to us and skillfully mimed the horror of finding the locker empty.

 The supervisor sighed, “This happens all the time…” and continued briskly walking towards the baggage locker room.